dalemusser/spot-python-dev-environ/README.md

 At the end of the installation it states:

 >One more thing: to verify the identity of secure network connections, this Python needs a set of SSL root certificates.
-You can download and install a current curated set from the Certifi project by double-clicking on the Install Certificates icon in the Finder window.  ee the ReadMe file for more information.
+You can download and install a current curated set from the Certifi project by double-clicking on the Install Certificates icon in the Finder window.
+See the ReadMe file for more information.

 In the *Applications > Python 3.7* directory double-click on *Install Certificates.command* to launch it and install the certificates.